Perspective | Israel can’t contain Iran alone. It doesn’t have to.

 In a recent interview, Biden expressed his intention to return the United States to the Joint Comprehensive Plan of Action (JCPOA) — the 2015 nuclear agreement between Iran and the United States, the United Kingdom, France, Germany, China and Russia that President Trump pulled the United States out of in 2018 — and the deal’s nuclear-restrictions-for-sanctions-relief formula, if Iran complies with its terms.
 Last month, Netanyahu delivered an opposing message deemed to be directed at Biden: “There can be no going back to the previous nuclear agreement.”

-Taken together, the statements might appear to set up an impasse at the start of the new American administration that could damage the relationship between allies.
+Taken together, the statements might appear to set up an impasse at the start of the new U.S. administration that could damage the relationship between allies.
 But the United States and Israel have managed differences on Iran policy before.
-Although there was a serious rift over the JCPOA, including Netanyahu’s 2015 speech in Congress criticizing the deal, for several years before that the two countries had coordinated effectively on Iran: sharing intelligence, cooperating on sanctions design and enforcement, and using or preparing both covert and military options.
+Although there was a serious rift over the JCPOA, including Netanyahu’s 2015 speech in Congress criticizing the deal, for several years before that, the two countries had coordinated effectively on Iran: sharing intelligence, cooperating on sanctions design and enforcement, and using or preparing both covert and military options.
 It was only in the later stages of negotiations with Iran that divergent U.S. and Israeli perspectives overtook previous understandings.
 Differences in the sizes of the two countries, their respective military capabilities and their geographic proximity to the threat from Iran meant that Israel and the United States, unsurprisingly, had different levels of risk tolerance over the agreement’s provisions.

 Netanyahu was unable to block the deal.
 But after Trump’s election in 2016, the prime minister found a president who shared his criticisms and who was willing to pull out of the deal.